 Bellewether’s story began in February of 2009 when long time friends and theatrical co-workers Oksana Porteous and Carol-Anne Day decided to combine their creative stage juices into a new musical project.
 Shortly thereafter drummer Graham Pendray was added to the mix.
 The group is excited to now be focusing on individual projects, however, the door has been left forever open to co-create more new music together!

 Lead Vocals / Keyboard / Piano

-	Oksana has been writing song lyrics and playing the piano since 1996 and describes her original musical influences as Alanis Morissette, Chantal Kreviazuk, and oddly enough Meatloaf.
-More recently she can't get enough of Sia, Adele, and Pink.
+Oksana has been writing song lyrics and playing the piano from the age of 18 and describes her original musical influences as Alanis Morissette, Chantal Kreviazuk, and oddly enough Meatloaf.
+More recently she can't get enough of Amy Shark, Lady Gaga, and Pink.

 Acoustic Drums & Percussion / Electric Drums / Backing Vocals

 Having played drums in Calgary since 1997 for several local bands, Graham describes his main influences as Chad Gracey of Live, the Foo Fighters' Dave Grohl, and Jimmy Chamberlin of the Smashing Pumpkins.

 Lead Vocals / Acoustic Guitar / Electric Guitar

 Working as a voice artist, actress, and musician since 2001, Carol-Anne has graced stages and studios since she was young enough to have to be smuggled into them!